 L’Atelier des Lumières

 This is an art gallery with a difference.
-L’Atelier des Lumières uses classic artworks in their immersive light projection, video, and musical experience.
+L’Atelier des Lumières uses classic artworks in its immersive light projection, video, and musical experience.

 Centre Pompidou